Ruth Taylor (actress): Film career

-After participating in amateur dramatics as a youth, Taylor persuaded her mother to bring her to Hollywood where the teenager spent a year working as an extra.
+After participating in amateur dramatics as a youth, Taylor persuaded her mother to take her to Hollywood where the teenager spent a year working as an extra.
 She was discovered by Mack Sennett in February 1925 when he was looking for a blonde to play in a Harry Langdon comedy.
 She was chosen from around two hundred girls who responded to Sennett's call.
 She was also selected as one of the WAMPAS Baby Stars in 1928.

 In 1927, Taylor's two-year contract with Mack Sennett expired.
 She was cast as Lorelei Lee in the original version of Gentlemen Prefer Blondes (1928).
 Directed by Malcolm St. Clair, the film co-starred Alice White and Ford Sterling.

 During the search for Lorelei Lee, fans sent 14,000 letters to Paramount Pictures.
 Each suggested a choice of an actress for the role.
 In return, every fan was mailed a photo of Ruth Taylor when she was selected for the part.
 It was the largest shipment of pictures of one person ever sent out from Hollywood.
 Anita Loos was determined that Taylor play the role of her literary character.
 Just Married (1928) was the first offering in what was billed as a new comedy team featuring Taylor and James Hall.
 Produced by B.P.
 Schulberg, the movie was directed by Frank R. Strayer.

 Taylor's final screen credits are roles in A Hint to Brides (1929), The College Coquette (1929), This Thing Called Love (1929), and Scrappily Married (1930).

 Personal life

 Taylor married retired USAF Brigadier General and New York City stockbroker, Paul Steinberg Zuckerman on March 17, 1930.
 He had served in the Lafayette Escadrille during World War I, and as a senior officer in World War II.
 They were married until his death on December 3, 1965.
-Their son, Buck Henry, went on to become a famous comedian and screenwriter of such hits as The Graduate.
+Their son, Buck Henry, went on to become a comedian and screenwriter of such hits as The Graduate.

 Death

-Ruth Taylor died in Palm Springs, California in 1984, aged 79.
+Ruth Taylor died on April 12, 1984 in Palm Springs, California in 1984, aged 79.